JediLin/Hearing-Aids-Fitting-Software-Update-Checkers/README.md

 ## Changelog

 ### Pre-release (work-in-progress)
-- Sonic: added back the last known version
+- Sonic: added back for the update server is actually still working, at least for now
+- Portable release: update Python for Win10x64 to v3.14.5
+- Portable release: update Python modules

 ### v2026.05.08
 - Sonic: removed due to its discontinue